 But while making sure your website looks great is a good priority, it should not be your only priority.
 In this day and age, your website also needs optimisation.
 Here’s why:

 Faster Load Time

 For starters, when you optimise your website, it loads faster.
-Studies have shown that if a website doesn’t load within a few seconds, visitors are likely to leave and go find another.
-So if your website is slow, it could be costing you customers.
-People are in a hurry, and they don’t want to sit around waiting for each page of your site to load.
+Studies have shown that visitors will likely leave and go find another if a website doesn’t load within a few seconds.
+So if your website is slow, it could be costing you, customers.
+People are in a hurry and don’t want to sit around waiting for each page of your site to load.
 Optimising your website prevents this from happening.

 Better Social Media Shares

 When you optimise your website, it appears better inside social media sites.
 Social media is a key part of marketing these days, and you want the links you post to look great to attract clicks.
 By optimising your website for social media sites, the links will appear better, and provide more information to viewers.

 Appear Higher In Search Rankings

 Finally, an optimised website is likely to appear higher in search results.
 Search engines like Google use different factors to determine where a website ranks in their results.
 Optimising your website based on these factors gives your website a better chance at a high ranking, and in turn will attract more visitors.
 Search engines look for load times, social media activity, site structure, and keywords.
 Optimising your website includes focusing on each of these aspects.

 For starters, you should focus on making your website as fast as possible.
 There are a few ways to do this.
 First, if your website uses plugins (such as on a WordPress site), remove any that you are not using.
 After that, take a look at the images you are currently using on your site, and see if you can shrink down the file size while still keeping the quality.
 Images take a long time to load if they are too large, and you can significantly improve load times by shrinking images.